tendermint/fundraising/x/fundraising/spec/02_state.md

 const (
 	// BID_TYPE_UNSPECIFIED defines an invalid bid type BidTypeNil          BidType = 0
- 	// BID_TYPE_FIXED_PRICE defines the bid type used in a fixed price auction type
+ 	// BID_TYPE_FIXED_PRICE defines a bid type for a fixed price auction type
 	BidTypeFixedPrice   BidType = 1
-	// Bid_TYPE_BATCH_WORTH defines a bid type for How-Much-Worth-to-Buy BidTypeBatchWorth   BidType = 2
+	// Bid_TYPE_BATCH_WORTH defines a bid type for How-Much-Worth-to-Buy of a batch auction BidTypeBatchWorth   BidType = 2
-	// Bid_TYPE_BATCH_MANY defines a bid type for How-Many-Coins-to-Buy BidTypeBatchMany    BidType = 3
+	// Bid_TYPE_BATCH_MANY defines a bid type for How-Many-Coins-to-Buy of a batch auction BidTypeBatchMany    BidType = 3
 )